HuySG/NVSStageManagementBE/HELP.md

 ### Maven Parent overrides

-Due to Maven's design, elements are inherited from the parent POM to the show POM.
+Due to Maven's design, elements are inherited from the parent POM to the project POM.
 While most of the inheritance is fine, it also inherits unwanted elements like `<license>` and `<developers>` from the parent.
-To prevent this, the show POM contains empty overrides for these elements.
+To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.